valtimo-platform/valtimo-documentation/using-valtimo/process/correlating-messages.md

     fun sendStartMessage(message: String, businessKey: String, variables: Map<String, Any>?, targetProcessDefinitionKey: String)
 ```

-Variables passed on will be stored in the process.
+Variables passed on will be stored as process variables for the process.
 Providing a target process definition key means the message will be
 correlated to a process definition matching that process definition key.

 ### Correlating message catch events